 James Fuld Collection

-In 1989 the Library agreed to purchase the James Fuld Collection, by all accounts the finest private collection of printed music in the world.
+In 1989 the Morgan agreed to purchase the James Fuld Collection, by all accounts the finest private collection of printed music in the world.
 It comprises thousands of first editions of works—American and European, classical, popular, and folk—from the eighteenth century to the present.
 In addition to scores and sheet music, Fuld acquired related material, including letters, manuscripts, programs, posters, photographs, and other so-called ephemera.

 The collection contains legendary rarities such as the first issue of The Star-Spangled Banner as well as first editions of important American musical works such as America, Battle Hymn of the Republic, Dixie (one of three known copies), Happy Birthday to You, Jingle Bells, and St. Louis Blues (signed by W. C. Handy).
 It also includes the probable first edition of the Neapolitan song Santa Lucia (ca. 1850), an early printing of Greensleeves (1701), and the first edition of Stille Nacht (Silent Night).

 In addition to the letters of Gilbert and Sullivan described below, the Morgan houses about seven thousand letters of musicians.
 The earliest, dated 1547, is by Nicolas Gombert.
 Substantial later holdings include letters of Berlioz, Debussy, Mendelssohn, Schoenberg, and Wagner.